-The ASB, Crime and Policing Act 2014 introduced the Anti-Social Behaviour (ASB) Case Review which is a process to give victims and communities of persistent anti-social behaviour the ability to requesting a review of their ASB case.
+The ASB, Crime and Policing Act 2014 introduced the ASB Case Review (also known as a 'Community Trigger').
+This is a process that gives victims of ASB the ability to request a review of their ASB case.

 For the purpose of the ASB Case Review, Anti-Social Behaviour is defined as:

 - conduct that has caused, or is likely to cause harassment, alarm or distress to any person

 - conduct capable of causing nuisance or annoyance to a person with regards to their person’s occupation of residential premises

 - conduct capable of causing housing-related nuisance or annoyance to any person

 An ASB Case Review is a process designed to make sure that all the relevant agencies, which may include:

 - the Council

 These groups work together and decide whether any further action can be taken to try and resolve the issue.
 It also means that all that can be done, is being done.

 The ASB Case Review does not replace the complaints procedures for Babergh and Mid Suffolk District Councils.
 It also doesn't replace your right to complain to: